 We’re proud to partner with the Congress of Black Women, Waterloo Region, the Canadian Caribbean Association of Waterloo Region, Guelph Black Heritage Society, Bring on the Sunshine Group, as well as numerous other individuals including Lauris DaCosta, the project co-ordinator for the Hymn to Freedom Project.

-There’s going to be a concert on March 22, 2019.
-And it will be like nothing you’ve ever seen.
-While a choir sings a new arrangement of this iconic song, images and visuals highlighting historical segments of Canadian Black History - from Mathieu DaCosta, the Underground Railroad, Lincoln Alexander, Michaelle Jean, to Viola Desmond on the Canadian Ten Dollar Bill (and more) will be projected onto a screen.
+The project began with a concert on March 22, 2019 that included songs, images and visuals highlighting historical segments of Canadian Black History - from Mathieu DaCosta, the Underground Railroad, Lincoln Alexander, Michaelle Jean, to Viola Desmond on the Canadian Ten Dollar Bill (and more) will be projected onto a screen.
+Jean Augustine was there.
+So was Oliver Jones.
+And Dr. Carl James.
+And Celine Peterson.

 Join us in raising funds for the Hymn to Freedom Project.